kentchang/tv-mmpc/README.md

 }
 ```

----

 ## Scripts

-##
+### `process_tvqa/`

+Preprocessing pipeline for TVQA data:

+* `cfg.yaml`: YAML configuration file containing root paths, show list, API keys, etc.
+* `process.py`: Extracts frames, face embeddings, enhanced subtitles, and reconstructs annotated video clips.

 ### `inference/`

-You can swap out the model name in `inference.py` to do this with other models via vLLM for vision–language models; or you can check out the `gemini-demo.ipynb` (which requires Google Cloud Platfrm).
+You can swap out the model name in `vlm-inference.py` to do this with other models via vLLM for vision–language models; or you can check out the `gemini-demo.ipynb` (which requires Google Cloud Platfrm).

 By default, output JSON files are saved under: